 “On it!”, as he darted in the direction the Pontianak took off.

 “My name is Karen Tomach, a demon hunter.
 You’re safe now, you can come out.”, I said softly to her.

 The barrier shatters to dust and the she stands up, her legs nearly giving while doing so.

 “Thank you, you saved my life”, she bowed, “My name is Nadiah, I’m from the local region.”

 A mage is someone who manipulates objects to create a desired effect, or in this case, magic.
 The crystal barrier was only temporary, as any creature would be able to break into it with time.
 She was lucky that we were close by.

 “What… Happened to the town…?”, I inquired in a controlled tone, barely able to conceal distress.

 “All the bodies you see here… Died of starvation.”, her head hung low.

-This is my first time traveling into the Southern region and I had no idea things were this bad.
+This is my first time travelling into the Southern region and I had no idea things were this bad.